tmpfs/mxl/lib/mxl.md

 Templates that operate on sessions or windows will include a preamble that tries to ensure the session or window starts with a clean execution.
 To do so it uses the `mxl_key` and `mxl_session` variables, you can hard code values here if you prefer but this helps to allow the file to be shared across projects easily.

+Install the `@blank` template to create a file with just the preamble.

 ## Binding

 The `@binding` template is designed to be available as a map of key bindings useful to the default scratch session; attach to scratch, check email, pause music etc. Install and modify to match your requirements.